Pierre Cardin: 1980s and later

+Cardin's licensing empire expanded to encompass hundreds of items during the eighties, bringing in millions of dollars, but his womenswear was no longer considered by fashion insiders to be within the mainstream of influence that it had been in the late 1960s and early seventies.
+His fame in the Soviet Union, however, continued to rise, his clothes worn by the likes of Maya Plisetskaya and Raisa Gorbachev.

+His 1980s menswear was no longer pace-setting as it had been in the 1960s, the role of pace-setter having been usurped by Giorgio Armani, but it continued with the avant-garde big shoulders and tapered jackets and trousers that he had shown in the late seventies, a general trend of the time that was most exaggerated by Claude Montana, Thierry Mugler, and Cardin, all of whom also added occasional retro space-age touches.
+As with his womenswear, he always included more wearable clothes with his more unusual pieces.

+In 1981, Cardin acquired Maxim's.
+He introduced Maxim's to Beijing in 1983, where it was among the first international brands to operate in mainland China and became an enduring cultural landmark.

 Like many other designers today, Cardin decided in 1994 to show his collection only to a small circle of selected clients and journalists.
 After a break of 15 years, he showed a new collection to a group of 150 journalists at his bubble home in Cannes.

 A biography titled Pierre Cardin, his fabulous destiny was written by Sylvana Lorenz.

-A documentary on Cardin's life and career, House of Cardin directed by P. David Ebersole and Todd Hughes premiered to a standing ovation on September 6, 2019 at the 76th Venice International Film Festival in the Giornate degli Autori section, with Mr. Cardin in attendance.
+A documentary on Cardin's life and career, House of Cardin directed by P. David Ebersole and Todd Hughes premiered to a standing ovation on 6 September 2019 at the 76th Venice International Film Festival in the Giornate degli Autori section, with Mr. Cardin in attendance.

-Brand
+Muses

+Cardin had several muses who inspired his designs over the years, including model Hiroko Matsumoto, actress Jeanne Moreau, cosmonaut Valentina Tereshkova, and ballerina Maya Plisetskaya.